weygoldt/ChirpCNN/README.md

 - [ ] Implement window-sliding
   - [x] Sliding windows + detection in RAM
   - [ ] Understand why sliding window detection performance is much worse than train-test performance
+    - NOTE: I just noticed that I added variation to all chirp parameters except for the phase of the EOD in which the chirp is produced.
+This is currently the most likely explanation.
   - [ ] Sliding windows + detection by writing windows to disk for large datasets
 - [ ] Output validation on real data & simulated grid datasets